2or5/Speech-to-text/README.md

 * [Setup](#setup)

 ## General info
 This project speech-to-text.
 This project was created so that the user can create notes with the help of voice.
 The user can record his voice, send it to the back end and receive his recorded voice as text.
 If necessary, the user can edit and delete notes.
+Also yoy can visit speech-to-text-client (https://github.com/2or5/speech-to-text-client).

 ## Technologies
 * Project is created with: